AmanoTeam/AmnDNS/README.md

 * DoH and DoT server certificates were issued by Let's Encrypt and support TLS 1.2 and TLS 1.3.
 * The DoH server supports HTTP/2 and HTTP/3 (with [Quiche](https://github.com/cloudflare/quiche)).
 * All DNS queries are answered by [Unbound](https://github.com/NLnetLabs/unbound).
+* All DNS queries support DNSSEC and QNAME minimization.

 ### DNS-over-HTTPS